Apple's home-grown Maps leaves users lost

 | SAN FRANCISCO

-SAN FRANCISCO An entire city is in the ocean, a farm has been labeled as an airport, highways end in the middle of nowhere and a hospital now covers the center of British city Stratford-upon-Avon, Shakespeare's birthplace.
+SAN FRANCISCO An entire city is in the ocean, a farm has been labelled as an airport, highways end in the middle of nowhere and a hospital now covers the centre of British city Stratford-upon-Avon, Shakespeare's birthplace.

 Welcome to the new world of Apple Maps that greeted iPhone and iPad users when they downloaded the highly anticipated update to the consumer giant's mobile software platform, iOS 6.